Nifilat/alx-low_level_programming/0x08-recursion/README.md

 FYI: The standard library provides a similar function: strlen.
 Run man strlen to learn more.

-[3-strspn.c](./3-strspn.c) - Write a function that gets the length of a prefix substring.
+[3-factorial.c](./3-factorial.c) - Write a function that returns the factorial of a given number.

-- Prototype: unsigned int \_strspn(char *s, char *accept);
+- Prototype: int factorial(int n);
-- Returns the number of bytes in the initial segment of s which consist only of bytes from accept
+- If n is lower than 0, the function should return -1 to indicate an error

-FYI: The standard library provides a similar function: strspn.
-Run man strspn to learn more.
+- Factorial of 0 is 1

 [4-strpbrk.c](./4-strpbrk.c) - Write a function that searches a string for any of a set of bytes.